 IB English Language and Literature Paper 2 tips

-How difficult is the IB Language and Literature Paper 2?
+How Difficult Is the IB Language and Literature Paper 2?

 The Paper 2 exam, since a restructuring in 2020, now looks the same for both SL and HL Lang/Lit students.
 IB English students are allowed to choose one question out of four, and are tasked with writing a comparative analysis of two literary works in an hour and 45 minutes.
 The essay should address the ways in which language and context contribute to your reading, and show sophisticated understanding of literary devices in a comparative sense.